Home Riggs Popham: From Spain to North America Station

 In 1806 Popham was appointed a groom of the bedchamber to the Duke of Gloucester.
 With a collaborator, John Goodhew, he published A General Code of Signals for the use of His Majesty's Navy, in which there were only twelve flags doubled backed to make twenty-four flags were used and no numbers.
 Variation was provided by a pendant, and changes were made to the key to maintain secrecy.
 But Popham's original system offered the Admiralty a huge variety of signals to be sent interpolated by tables with places marked around the world.
 Popham's was both complex and sophisticated for the time, but limited by a bifurcated alphabet.

 In 1807 Lord Gambier appointed him captain of the fleet for the Second Copenhagen Expedition.
 In 1809 he went on to command HMS Venerable, which he continued to command with success against the French in Spain.
 Popham's instructions were in general use by 1812 throughout the Royal Navy.
 But there were doubters, such as a major sceptic Admiral Sir George Berkeley who refused to use the signals and could not see their point.
 In 1812 and 1813 he was stationed on the northern coast of Spain where he worked with the Spanish guerrillas to successfully harry the French troops and assault French fortresses on the Basque coast while Wellington was advancing through Spain.
-He was promoted to rear admiral in 1814, appointed Knight Commander of the Order of the Bath in 1815.
+He was promoted to Rear-Admiral of the White on 4 June 1814, appointed Knight Commander of the Order of the Bath in 1815.
 This was capped off with a personal gift from Prince Regent in the Knight Commander of the Royal Guelphic Order in 1818.
 He served as Commander-in-Chief, Jamaica Station from 1817 to 1820.